cvn/angular-shims-placeholder/README.md

 =========================

 Angular directive to emulate attribute `placeholder` in input fields of type text and of type password for all browsers, including IE8 and lower.
+Also works on textareas and html5 input types.

 This directive works in both directions, which means that changing the value from inside the model is honoured in the form.